 CSR Can Even Be Integrated While Cruising the Italian Riviera

 One of our previous programs chose to donate a sum of money to a special needs camp in Italy while the group was cruising the Italian Riviera.
 Because the attendees were unable to visit the camp, the owners sent a plaque and letter expressing their gratitude as well as a short video of the camp with a personal thank you from some of the campers.
 This aided in the attendees’ sense of involvement in the donation.

-If you choose to donate products or services, use your DMC to try and identify an activity that closely relates to your business and what your employees are interested in.
+If you choose to donate products or services, use your DMC to try and identify an activity that closely relates to your business and what interests your employees.
 For example, if it is an eye care company on an incentive trip, take some time to provide optometric appointments for children in need and spectacles if necessary.

-Another option would be to donate event décor to locals if the opportunity is available.
-Growing in popularity is donating floral centerpieces from welcome receptions, gala dinners, etc. to nursing homes or hospitals to brighten a resident or patient’s room.
-According to Random Acts of Flowers, studies show that having flowers in a patient’s room is proven to reduce stress, anxiety and even pain while also boosting their spirits.
+Another option will be to donate event décor to locals if the opportunity is available.
+Growing in popularity is giving floral centerpieces from welcome receptions, gala dinners, etc. to nursing homes or hospitals to brighten a resident or patient’s room.
+According to the Random Acts of Flowers, studies show that having flowers in a patient’s room is proven to reduce stress, anxiety, and even pain while also boosting their spirits.
 With this option, you are spending minimal additional funds to make a community outreach in your destination.

 While there are countless ways to improve your employees’ ROE, consider adding aspects of philanthropic CSR into events.
 If you need idea generation, contact us!
 We would be thrilled to assist you with creating unique and memorable CSR experiences for your attendees.